-Why was my application closed?
+Why was my case closed?

-Resubmit the form on this page, with a notification in the final text box that you have decided to refile your application.
+Resubmit the form on this page with a notification in the final text box that you have decided to refile your application.
 The Registration Program will remove your request to reopen from consideration.

-When are applications reopened?
+When are cases reopened?

 Cases closed for failure to reply are opened only in extraordinary circumstances.
 The Office may grant a request to reopen if: